 Make sure it is all one line!
 Save the text file and eject the SD card from the PC.

-Insert the card into a Pi that is connected to a monitor and keyboard.
+Insert the card into the Pi with a monitor and keyboard connected.
 Power up the Pi.
-There may be a delay but you should be presented with a flashing cursor.
+There may be a delay but you should be presented with a cursor.

 At the prompt type the following command :